The Broadband Guide

 3. The Dynamic and/or Private ports: 49152 to 65535

 Note: A list of all IANA assigned port numbers and their associated services can be found on their website.
-We also maintain a large database of all port assignments, known vulnerabilities, applications and more here: SG Ports database
+We also maintain a large database of all port assignments, known vulnerabilities, applications that use them and more here: SG Ports database

 User Reviews/Comments: